 While most Nautilus wearers aren’t the type to get their watches blacked out, Abloh is nothing if not a provocateur who goes against the grain.
 Doing a little digging GQ identified the timepiece as the work of watch customizers Mad Paris, who have previously blacked out and bejeweled various Royal Oak and Rolex models, and who bring a high-end streetwear vibe to the luxury watch game.

-While Mad Paris’s founder, Pierre Lheureux would neither confirm nor deny that he created Abloh’s watch, via the use of emojis and facts he provided about how the timepiece was made, GQ concludes that he was responsible.
+While Mad Paris would neither confirm nor deny that they created Abloh’s watch, due to the facts provided about how the timepiece was made, GQ concludes that they must have been the ones responsible.
 To achieve its blacked-out appearance, the naughty Nautilus is coated in DLC or diamond-like carbon, a step up from a PVD coating.